Crazelu/fluttertagger/README.md

   <a href="https://pub.dev/packages/fluttertagger/score"><img src="https://img.shields.io/pub/points/fluttertagger" alt="pub points"></a>
 </p>

 FlutterTagger is a Flutter package that allows for the extension of TextFields to provide tagging capabilities.
-A typical use case is in social apps where tagging users or hashtags is required.
+A typical use case is in social apps where user mentions and hashtags features are desired.

 ## Install 🚀